JorjaFox/website/content/_posts-old-blog/2009-07-19-its-true-jorja-returns-to-csi.md

 	<li>William Petersen IS NOT expected to be there.</li>
 </ul>

 I'm sure someone out there is mocking me because I had previously announced that, based on the script excerpts I saw, there was no Sara and there was no Grissom.
-I <strong>did not</strong> lie to anyone and I <strong>was not</strong> incorrect.
+I **did not** lie to anyone and I **was not** incorrect.
 To this day, the parts of the script I've seen, there's no Sara and I didn't see a way to fit her in without a re-write.
 I can only assume there was a rewrite, or what I saw will not be the first episode of the season.
 It happens.

 So yes, it's true.
 And I'm as delighted as you are!